 PathogenThis section has been translated automatically.

-Anaerobic, Gram-positive and Grocott-positive pathogens, especially Actinomyces israelii, more rarely Actinomyces naeslundi and Actinomyces radingae; Actinomyces bovi also occurs in humans in individual cases.
-Always mixed infections(staphylococci, streptococci, Pseudomonas aeruginosa, fusobacteria, etc.).
+Anaerobic, Gram-positive and Grocott-positive pathogens, mainly Actinomyces israelii, less frequently Actinomyces naeslundi and Actinomyces radingae; Actinomyces bovi also occurs in individual cases in humans.
+Always mixed infection(staphylococci, streptococci, Pseudomonas aeruginosa, fusobacteria, etc.).
 Actinomyces israelii is a germ of the normal flora of humans and animals and occurs mainly in the mouth and throat.

 ClassificationThis section has been translated automatically.

 According to the localization of the manifestations 3 forms are distinguished:

 - Cervicofacial actinomycosis: about 80-85% of all cases.

 - Thoracic actinomycosis: about 13-15% of all cases.